praveenkumar3117/CRUD_Library/readme.md

 		]]>
 	</sql>

-5) delete  (This works for all the tables).
+5) delete:   (This works for all the tables).
 I am giving an example of actor table.
 @Test
     void delete() {
         int a  = d.delete("deleteActor", "\"Manan\",\"Munda\"");